 Get some mudguards — a fistful of brown gloop in the face isn’t going to help anyone’s riding performance.
 Colin Hawkins / Getty

 4. Adjust your suspension

 So many riders are guilty of setting their suspension up once and leaving it, or only checking it a couple of times a year.
 But there are many factors that will affect how well your suspension performs, including how much weight you are carrying, the conditions, and even the temperature.

-Krejbich says that “most people check it every few months; Rachel will recheck it every run.
-You’d be surprised at how much difference temperature can make.”
-So first things first, double check you’ve got the right pressure to start with — and our guide on how to set up your suspension will give you a hand here — then tweak it to suit the conditions.
+First things first, double check you’ve got the right pressure to start with — and our guide on how to set up your suspension will give you a hand here — then tweak it to suit the conditions.

-“If you run the front end too soft and you hit a boggy hole, your front wheel will dive and you’ll go over the bars,” comments Krejbich, and he recommends firming up the front suspension a little to compensate.
+“If you run the front end too soft and you hit a boggy hole, your front wheel will dive and you’ll go over the bars,” says Krejbich, and he recommends firming up the front suspension a little to compensate.
 “That’ll stop the forks from diving,” he explains.